 This usually incurs housing and shipping fees, but again eliminates the need to worry about having to store inventory.

-- Can take advantage of bulk inventory discounts without the need for a self-fulfilment warehouse.
+Can take advantage of bulk inventory discounts without the need for a self-fulfillment warehouse.

 Best for: Growing retail brands that have proven, consistent sales and want to buy stock in bulk without a dedicated warehouse.

-A self-fulfilment warehouse is a location set up by a retailer in order to specifically store its own inventory and ship orders.
+A self-fulfillment warehouse is a location set up by a retailer in order to specifically store its own inventory and ship orders.

 This usually comes with significant up-front investment of both capital and time - like signing a lease and hiring a team.
 But if the sales are there and numbers make sense, then the result is more control and lower operational costs in the long run.

-- Complete control of the fulfilment experience delivered to customers.
+Complete control of the fulfillment experience delivered to customers.

-- Will need to hire and train a team, and possibly invest in Warehouse software.
-You can learn more about what to look for in a warehouse management software here.
+Will need to hire and train a team, and possibly invest in WMS software.

 Best for: Established retail brands planning for long term growth.